Los Angeles County launches large-scale COVID-19 antibody testing

-LOS ANGELES — As Los Angles County closes in on 9,000 reported COVID-19 cases and 265 deaths, a huge unknown remains here and across the nation: How bad is it?
+LOS ANGELES — As Los Angles County reaches over 9,000 reported COVID-19 cases and nearly 300 deaths, a huge unknown remains here and across the nation: How bad is it?

 With a population of 10 million, larger than those of more than 40 states, the county is a prime location to launch a large-scale study that aims to answer that question and learn more about antibodies that could potentially provide immunity from COVID-19, the disease associated with the coronavirus, according to public health and policy experts.